 The start-all.sh command¶

-Scylla-Monitoring is container-based, the simplest way to configure and start the monitoring is with the start-all.sh command.
+As Scylla-Monitoring is container-based, the simplest way to configure and start the Scylla Monitoring Stack is with the start-all.sh command.

 The start-all.sh script is a small utility that sets the dashboards and starts the containers with the appropriate configuration.